Distance Formula

 The Distance Formula

-By the way, if you already know the skill, you can test your knowledge by working on the practice problems provided.
+If you already have this skill, you can test your knowledge by attempting the practice problems provided.

 distance between points A and B can be solved by the distance formula which is d(A,B) = sqrt ( (x2-x1)^2+(y2-y1)^2))

-The Distance Formula itself is actually derived from the Pythagorean Theorem which is [latex]{a^2} + {b^2} = {c^2}[/latex] where [latex]c[/latex] is the longest side of a right triangle (also known as the hypotenuse) and [latex]a[/latex] and [latex]b[/latex] are the other shorter sides (known as the legs of a right triangle).
+The Distance Formula is derived from the Pythagorean Theorem, which states that \({a^2} + {b^2} = {c^2}\), where \(c\) is the longest side of a right triangle (the hypotenuse), and \(a\) and \(b\) are the other two sides (the legs of the right triangle).

-The very essence of the Distance Formula is to calculate the length of the hypotenuse of the right triangle which is represented by the letter [latex]c[/latex].
+The main purpose of the Distance Formula is to calculate the length of the hypotenuse, represented by the letter \(c\), in a right triangle.

 a green right triangle with hypotenuse c (distance between two red dots) and legs a and b.